Please register or login to continue

 I said to her, 'I still love you Margarida!
 Our love shall forever be special, but you are dead, and I am alive.
 Look, and see the truth of my words!'

-I was at the edge of the active waters of the ocean looking on with amazement, and I was there once more on this day, before the waters of the ocean, where she had drowned herself.
-Adele had been standing before the high tide that struck the shale and crag by the shoreline, with her back facing me.
 She had walked into the currents of the ocean slowly, whilst I looked in absolute horror.
 I tried to prevent her from drowning, but the currents had prevented me.
 My heart had cringed in disbelief and terror, and I was helpless to change the unfolding occurrence it seemed.
 The only thing I could do was confess my troubled heart to her afterwards.

 As that was betiding, the shadow of an entity had emerged from the darkness of the night behind me.
 It was the wraith of Margarida Godoy, who I had discerned.
 Her guise was the familiar semblance of her death, gaunt and drenched with the water, the seaweed and sand.
 A lone tear had dropped from her lugent eye, as she looked at me.
 Adele had stopped and returned to the edge of the shore.
 She fell to the ground as she had fainted momentarily.
-Quickly I ran to her side, and I took her into my arms and away from the high tide, where the Lady Andrade was saved.
+Quickly I ran to her side, and I took her into my arms and away from the high tide, where Adele was saved.

-'Adele, Adele, can you hear me my dear?'
+'Adele, Adele, can you hear me, my dear?'

 Margarida Godoy did not say a single word except the utterance of my name, 'Antón!'

 Thereafter, she walked into the perilous currents and had disappeared forever.
 She was gone, and I would never see Margarida Godoy again.
 Her uvid raiment was destroyed, with the haunting memory.
 The expiation of her action was then manifest.
 I had requited love with piacular redemption and propitiation.
-Adele had then recovered her memory and knolwedge of her name.

 Cras amet qui nunquam amavit; quique amavit, cras amet.
 (May he who has never loved before, love tomorrow; and may he who has loved, love tomorrow as well.)

 It is fundamentally imparted that the process of death is intertwined in the philosophical or religious belief that the quintessence of the spirit sojourns in a state of perdition, after the occurrence of each biological death.
 The actual plausibility of that portentous event is at least refutable or contemplative, when we acknowledge the presupposition tacitly that is adduced.
 The precise exactitude of this assertion takes precedence over a mere presumption that states gradation not regression, as a manner that preponderates, the thoughts that compel us to reaction.
-The concept of the spirit world is founded upon the principle construed, by the condition that concludes with death.
-What proceeds is the invariable course that precedes the final stage of the soul's subsequent path.
-We are constantly reminded of the world of the dead and the portals to death that are evident, such as the mere object of a mirror.
-Eventually, the comprehension of that conception is manifest more in the existential reverence of its capacity that fervent believers call reincarnation.

 Recommend Write a ReviewReport